Vostok (spacecraft): Reentry

 The Vostok capsule had limited thruster capability.
-As such, the reentry path and orientation could not be controlled after the capsule had separated from the engine system.
+As a result, the reentry path and orientation could not be controlled after the capsule had separated from the engine system.
 This meant that the capsule had to be protected from reentry heat on all sides, thus explaining the spherical design (as opposed to Project Mercury's conical design, which allowed for maximum volume while minimizing the heat shield diameter).
 Some control of the capsule reentry orientation was possible by way of positioning of the heavy equipment to offset the vehicle center of gravity, which also maximized the chance of the cosmonaut surviving g-forces while in a horizontal position.
 Even then, the cosmonaut experienced 8 to 9g.

 If the retrorocket failed, the spacecraft would naturally decay from orbit within ten days, and the cosmonaut was provided with enough food and oxygen to survive until that time.